Code-Institute-Submissions/MS1-infinity-gym/README.md

 1. When opening the location page on a desktop you will large photo in the background with the title Location.
 4. If you scroll down, the jumbotron background image will stay and the text will scroll over the photo.
-5. If I resize the screen to an iPad or iPhone the jumbotron background image does not work.
+5. If I resize the screen to an iPad or iPhone the responsiveness of the jumbotron background image does not work.
 On Stack overflow I’ve read that the jumbotron does not (yet) work on small devices. what I did is resize the jumbotron background.
 You will see the photo will move when you scroll down the page.

 *Location:*
-1. On this page you will find the address and a simple picture of “Google maps” that will show the location of Infinity Gym.
+1. The usability on this page is very easy, you will find the address and a simple picture of “Google maps” that will show the location of Infinity Gym.
 2. Below the address there will also be a "Call us" button.
 Hover over the “Call us” button, you will see the color change.
 3. When u click on the call us button on a desktop a pop-up will appear with the number where infinity Gym can be reached.
 (This button is repeated on every page.)
 4. On a mobile device a pop-up will appear with the number, when clicking on the phone number you immediately get the option to call the number.
+This page has been tested, all buttons and links work properly.

 *Footer:*
 The footer information will be the same as the homepage.
 These have all been tested individually on each page and all work.